Das Supertalent: Season 7 (2013)

 The seventh season premiered on 28 September 2013 on RTL and ended on 14 December 2013.
 It was the first season with four judges.
-The model Lena Gercke and fashion designer Guido Maria Kretschmer joined Dieter Bohlen and Bruce Darnell as judges and the host Daniel Hartwich returned for this season.
+Model Lena Gercke and fashion designer Guido Maria Kretschmer joined Dieter Bohlen and Bruce Darnell as judges and host Daniel Hartwich returned for this season.
 Lukas Pratschker and his dog Falco won this season.
 It was the first time that the winner won a performance in Las Vegas in addition to the €100,000.
 It was the same for the next three seasons.